-The course will be facilitated by assignments, reading, and lecture, and group discussion/activity, examination of content and application of content.
-Lecture power point presentations will be posted on Blackboard after each class session.
+The course will be facilitated by assignments, reading, lecture, group discussion/activity, examination of content and application of content.

-Class Preparation and Participation - 50 pts: Because this course relies heavily upon the content, every effort should be made to complete assigned readings in preparation for each class, attend all class sessions, and to reflect on learning.
-Because theory may only become useful to the extent that it is put into practice, students are encouraged to engage in class discussions as well as those assigned via the discussion board.
+Class Preparation and Participation: 50 pts.

+Because this course relies heavily upon the content, every effort should be made to complete assigned readings in preparation for each class, attend (view and/or listen) to all class sessions, and to reflect on learning.
+Because theory may only become useful to the extent that it is put into practice, students are encouraged to engage in class chat discussions via the discussion board.
 All students should be prepared to participate in each type of class activity (e.g., polls, discussions, assignments).
 Active participation is essential.